 The following tables provide information on the seven (7) nominees proposed for election as directors of the Company, the province (or state) and country in which each is ordinarily resident, and the period or periods during which each has served as a director.
-Included in these tables is information relating to the nominees' membership on committees of the Board, other public board memberships held, and Board and committee meeting attendance in relation to the Company for the year ended December 31, 2023.
+Included in these tables is information relating to the nominees' membership on committees of the Board, other public board memberships held, and Board and committee meeting attendance in relation to the Company for the year ended December 31, 2024.

-During the year ended December 31, 2023, the Board held a total of four scheduled Board meetings.
-Mr. Dale Andres was appointed as a director on May 8, 2023, following the retirement of former director Mr. William Armstrong.
+During the year ended December 31, 2024, the Board held a total of five scheduled Board meetings.